CSUF-CPSC121A/VisitorLog/README.md

 Create a `TotalVisitors` member function that returns the total number of visitors.

-Create a `Remove` member function that accepts a position in the list of visitors and removes the corresponding CWID.

 Create a `DisplayLog` member function that displays all the CWIDs logged.
 The CWIDs should be numbered from 1 onwards.
+Let's practice by using iterators to display each element of the vector.
 Here is an example of the output.

 ```
 1. 1121
 2. 2221
 3. 3220
 ```

+Create a `Remove` member function that accepts a position in the list of visitors and removes the corresponding CWID.
+Use the `std::vector::erase` member function.

+Create a `Visited` member function that accepts a CWID and returns `true` if a person with that CWID already visited and `false` otherwise.
+Use the `std::find` function to make it easier to find values in a `std::vector`.

 ## Volunteer
 Create a `Volunteer` class that stores a name and a `std::shared_ptr` to a `VisitorLog`.
 Pointers will allow us to create a `Volunteer` that may or may not have access to a log.